Cappella (band): 1997-1998, 2004: Final album, disbandment, and brief resurgence

 On 25 February 1998, Cappella released their fourth eponymously titled album.
 The album was supported by three singles, titled "Be My Baby", "U Tore My World Apart", and "Throwin' Away".
 It is now known that the lead vocals on the album were performed by British vocalist Lorna Bannon.
 The rap vocals were performed by Italian producer and remixer Tiziano Pagani.
 After the singles charted less than expected, the group decided to go on tour and promote the new album in Japan later in the same year.
 Once their Japanese tour was finished, Bishop left the group, and Cappella continued as a solo act with just Jordan for a brief time.
 Cappella released the single "U R the Power of Love" in September 1998, and shortly afterwards, Cappella disbanded and resorted to releasing remixes of previous hits.

 In 2004, the act – now once again faceless, released a brand new trance track called "Angel" which failed to chart.
 The song features an unknown vocalist with rap samples from MC Fixx It directly from Anticappella's "Move Your Body".
 A greatest hits CD/DVD was released in August 2005.

 2013-2021: Comeback

 In 2013, the band returned with original producer Gianfranco Bortolotti and new members, a married couple: Lis Birks as a vocalist and Marcus Birks as a rapper.
 The couple used to perform under the name of the Cameleonz.
 The Birks performed the past hits of Cappella at '90s revival shows across Europe for 7 years.
-Despite plans for a new single with the new lineup and some teaser photos taken of them in the studio, nothing materialised and they never released new versions of the Cappella hits.
+Despite plans for a new single with the new lineup and some teaser photos taken of them in the studio, nothing materialized and they never released new versions of the Cappella hits.